adriaan-vd-graaf/genome_integration/README.md

 how well the tested MR methods are able to deal with pleiotropy.

 It is possible to simulate phenotypes (after installation of the `genome_integration` package) using the `simulate_phenotypes.py` script in the `./mr_link/` subfolder.
-If you go enter the subfolder, you can simulate phenotypes in the following way:
+After entering the the subfolder, you can simulate phenotypes in the following way:

 ```shell script